MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertyname-element-for-wideitem-for-widecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyName Element for WideItem for WideControl (Format)
+title: PropertyName Element for WideItem for WideControl
-description: PropertyName Element for WideItem for WideControl (Format)
+description: PropertyName Element for WideItem for WideControl
 ---
-# PropertyName Element for WideItem for WideControl (Format)
+# PropertyName Element for WideItem for WideControl

 Specifies the property of the object whose value is displayed in the wide view.

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-WideControl Element (Format)
+- WideControl Element
-WideEntries Element (Format)
+- WideEntries Element
-WideEntry Element (Format)
+- WideEntry Element
-WideItem Element (Format)
+- WideItem Element
-PropertyName Element for WideItem (Format)
+- PropertyName Element

 ## Syntax